Seattle Promise Scholar Transit (ORCA) Pass

 3-5 days

-Students in a college computer lab Seattle Promise student orientation
+Students in a college computer lab Row of college students sitting in class

 Overview

 Seattle Promise is the City of Seattle’s college tuition and student success program designed to provide the financial support and personal guidance needed to thrive in college.
-In addition to college tuition, the City of Seattle’s ORCA Opportunity Program provides Seattle Promise Scholars with a free, unlimited use ORCA card while enrolled in the program.
+The Seattle Promise Scholar Transit Pass Program provides Seattle Promise Scholars with a free, unlimited use ORCA card while enrolled in the program.

-The card can be used 24 hours a day, seven days a week and is valid through August 31st of your second year in the program.
+The card can be used 24 hours a day, seven days a week and is valid through August 31 of scholars’ final year in the Seattle Promise program.
+This program is funded by the Seattle Transit Measure.

 Eligibility